Sunil77260/Sunil77260/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; graduate  From NIT-Bhopal
+- 🎓 &nbsp; graduated  From NIT-Bhopal

 - 🌱 &nbsp; Learning about Full Stack Development .